 Local English-speaking Iberian Adventures contact

-150 euros per group (up to 4 persons).
-Includes transport, hiking notes & map and lunch recommendations in Finisterre town.
-This is a great morning hike and wonderful way to end your time on the Camino!
+Approx. 200 euros per group of up to 4 – available only if staying at least 1 extra day and night in Santiago.
+Includes transport, hiking notes & map and lunch reservations in Finisterre town, at a great restaurant overlooking the port.
+This is a great morning hike following “pagan” pilgrimage trails to the lighthouse at the tip of the cape and is a wonderful way to end your time on the Camino!

 You can book this service when reserving & paying for your trip or we can arrange it for you and you pay the guides directly in cash.